kcl-lang/kcl-lang.io/blog/2022-12-06-kcl-0.4.4-release-blog/index.md

 ### Python SDK

 In addition to the existing [KCL Go SDK](https://github.com/KusionStack/kclvm-go), this release also adds the KCL Python SDK.
 Using the Python SDK requires that you have a local Python version higher than 3.7.3 and a local pip package management tool.
-You can use the following command to install and obtain help information.
+You can use the following command to install and obtain helpful information.

 ```cmd
 $ python3 -m pip install kclvm && python3 -m kclvm --help